woxblom/DragListView/README.md

             }
         });

-  For you adapter, extend DragItemAdapter and implement the following methods<br>
+  For you adapter, extend DragItemAdapter and implement the following methods.
+  You also need to provide a boolean to the super constructor to decide if you want the drag to happen on long press or directly when touching the item.

     private ArrayList<Pair<Long, String>> mItemList;